 Cathy Porretti is the Executive Vice President of Global Operations and Information Technology at Ancillare, LP.
 Cathy has more than 28 years of global supply chain and Information Technology experience.
 She has been instrumental in the development of processes and systems to support Ancillare’s global initiatives.
 Cathy manages people, processes, and systems, as well as the daily operations of the Master Depots in the United States, Singapore, and United Kingdom.
 In addition, she led the development of the Ancillare Supply Chain Management System (ANSUMS™), a proprietary data-and process-control system, dedicated to the management of the global clinical and ancillary supply chain.
 Cathy has been an integral contributor to Ancillare’s rapid growth since its inception in 2006.

 Executive Vice President, Global Business Development

-Michael Brown is Executive Vice President of Global Business Development at Ancillare, LP.
-Mike has extensive experiences over the past 24 years in global business development, client relationship and clinical trial management innovations within the pharmaceutical and CRO industries.
-He is responsible for client relationships and global business development expansion.
-He has contributed to the growth of Ancillare by bringing innovative ideas and implementing processes to increase value and deliver success to all customer programs.
-Michael holds a Bachelor of Business Administration with an emphasis in marketing and management from The Wharton School of the University of Pennsylvania.
+Michael Brown is the Executive Vice President of Global Business Development at Ancillare, LP.
+Michael has 25 years of extensive experience in global business development, client relationship and clinical trial management innovations within the pharmaceutical and CRO industries.
+He has global responsibility for the business development, key account management, and the recently launched medical technology divisions at Ancillare.
+In addition, he generates innovative ideas and implements processes to increase value and deliver success to all of Ancillare’s customer programs.
+Michael holds a Bachelor of Business Administration from The Wharton School of the University of Pennsylvania.
 He also served in the United States Air Force.